MicrosoftDocs/Viva/Viva/learning/workday-integration.md

     1. Save the report.
 Select **OK.**
     1. Share the report with Integrated System User and respective security group, which you created while enabling content sync.
     1. Within the next 24 hours LRS sync calls the report API and accordingly data reflect in Viva Learning, provided Admin has enabled LRS on Admin portal.
 Refer to this document for configuration steps on Admin portal.
-    1. The assignments with completion status “manually waived” aren't displayed.
+    1. The assignments with completion status "manually waived" aren't displayed.

 ### Create RaaS report on the Workday portal for completion status of self-enrollment